CADmium-Co/.github/profile/README.md

 Our ambition is to change much of manufacturing by offering a better product.
 We have spent our careers trapped in walled gardens and we will break out!

-In the past few days we have gathered 900+ extremely smart, talented, motivated people in a Discord channel.
+In the past few weeks we have gathered 1000+ extremely smart, talented, motivated people in a Discord channel.
 This is a once-in-a-lifetime opportunity to make a serious impact on the world and we cannot waste it.

 ## Immediate Goals